jamielsharief/psr-session/README.md

         $response = $handler->handle($request->withAttribute('session', $this->session));

-        $this->session->close(); // close session if still open, user may have destroyed or closed manualy
+        // close session if still open, user may have destroyed or closed manualy
+        $this->session->close();

         return $this->addCookieToResponse($request, $response);
     }

     /**
      * If the session was destroyed, there will be no id, so delete delete delete.
 If the
-     * session ID was regenerated, then the cookie needs to be updated and added a quick timeout feature.
+     * session ID was regenerated, then the cookie needs to be updated and added a quick
+     * timeout feature.
      */
     private function addCookieToResponse(ServerRequestInterface $request, ResponseInterface $response): ResponseInterface {